Treating Tics and Tourette's Syndrome

 Learning outcomes for the day will be:

-• How common are Tics and Tourette's Syndrome and what are the factors that increase the risk for this problem
+• How common Tics and Tourette’s Syndrome are and the factors that increase the risk for this problem

 • When you might want to work with Paediatricians in the assessment of Tics and Tourette's